KJ7T/kj7t.github.io/index.md

 - [Node 588418]({{ site.baseurl }}/588418) — _588418 is a full-duplex AllScan ANF101 (Grapeview, Washington)._
 - DVStick — _BlueDV on my laptop with a DVStick is how I operate YSF while traveling._

+## Hotspots

+- Many with Raspberry Pi computers (Pi Zero 2W, Pi 3B, Pi 4, Pi 5).
+- One AllStar node with Ampersand-ASL on a Computer Module 4 platform.
+- One AllStar node with Ampersand-ASL on an Arduino UNO Q platform.
+- ClearNode, Kits4Hams SHARI node, Bridgecom DMR hotspot.

 ## Packet & Messaging

 - **APRS** — _One-watt iGate and digipeater on 144.390 MHz._